 There are plenty of nonprofits and city agencies offering social services to River City residents, including child care, college preparation, financial assistance and even scholarships.
 Here are the best places to go to find help:

 There’s more.
 You just have to know what you need.
 When you do, visit the Metro United Way to find it.

 The University of Kentucky, with its massive student body (including the 12 members of its nationally renowned men’s basketball team), is large enough to drive Lexington’s social scene and give the city a decidedly collegiate flair.
-UK students shouldn’t have to worry too much about living costs, which are already well below the national average, especially after they factor in free transportation on Lextran.
+UK students shouldn’t have to worry too much about living costs, which are below the national average, especially after they factor in free transportation on Lextran.
 Berea College is close enough to Lexington (40 miles away) to merit an occasional trip to Costco or, less fun, an appointment at the UK Dentistry Clinic, which fixes toothaches without financial headaches.

-With one of the highest rates of bachelor’s degrees per capita in the U.S., Lexington’s residents value higher education.
+With one of the highest rates of bachelor’s degrees per capita in the country, Lexington’s residents value higher education.
 That’s reflected in the fact that it has two community foundations — both of which are listed below — providing scholarships to college-bound seniors.
 For assistance with more than just tuition, the city and state have devoted agencies that connect low-income households to state and federal funds:

 The city’s small population is reflected in the relative paucity of nonprofit and government resources available.
 There are several great starting points, however, if you need support paying for college and living expenses, one of which is at WKU itself:

 The resources listed above are the best starting points.
 But if you need more, the United Way of Southern Kentucky has also assembled a useful directory of health and human services that can be used in tandem with the Community Resource Guide mentioned above.